 5. Check your wiper blades

 Your wiper blades will come in handy when the weather starts to turn during the fall season.
 It’s important to make sure they are in good working condition.
 You can also be proactive and install winter wiper blades so you’re prepared for any upcoming weather.
 This is one of many important driving tips for fall to remember!
+This is because leaves can get stuck in your windshield and cause an unclear view of the road.

 6. Check your tire pressure

 Another tip for driving in autumn is to check your tire pressure.
 It’s always important to check your tire pressure, but even more so when preparing for the colder seasons.
 The changing temperatures can cause your tires to expand and contract, therefore changing your tire pressure.
+Driving with poor tire pressure is extremely dangerous, especially with slippery fall roads.
+Getting this checked is crucial for staying safe this fall!

 7. Give plenty of stopping room